Written by Tomas Meskauskas

 Start your computer in Safe Mode.
 Click Start, click Shut Down, click Restart, click OK.
 During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

-Log in to the account that is infected with Police Central e-crime Unit scam.
+Log in to the account that is infected with the Police Central e-crime Unit scam.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.